 Josh grew up in Williamsburg, KY, in a community known as "Slabtown".
-He received his nickname, "Spanky" while participating in Little League Baseball, due to his strong resemblance to the character on "The Little Rascals", and the nickname stuck.
+He received the nickname, "Spanky" while participating in Little League Baseball, due to his strong resemblance to the character on "The Little Rascals", and the nickname stuck.

-Much, of Josh's art work, expresses a deep seated sentimentality, for having grown up in small town, KY.
+Much, of Josh's art work, expresses a deep seeded sentimentality, for having grown up in small town, KY.
 Consistent themes in his art work, concern his spirituality, his interest in music, and his passionate interpretation of Eastern KY living.

-The Slabtown community where Josh spent his childhood, has been demolished, in order to accommodate the expansion of The University of the Cumberlands.
+The Slabtown community where Josh spent his childhood, has been demolished, in order to accommodate for the expansion of The University of the Cumberlands.
 Josh says, "Most, of the landmarks of my childhood, were bulldozed.
 Slabtown was a beautiful place...neighbors were like family, and growing up there was idealistic.
 I feel like, the spirit of Slabtown, and to some extent, my innocence, live on in my humble works of art.
 There is no doubt that my work, and my perspective on life, have been dynamically effected, as a result of those precious life experiences.
-I create, from such experiences, a visual representation of the people, places, and passion, that makes my world go around.
+I create, from such experiences, a visual representation of the people, places, and passion, that make my world go around.
 It is my hope, that the viewers of my work, and I, might share some common ground.
 I feel that my art has served a supreme purpose, if, on this common ground, another person feels understood.
 I have never tried to capture the world as it appears to be, but have attempted to confront, in a rendering, what remains unseen."

 Josh credits his parents with any success he has had.
 "My parents are hardworking, (Both are retired teachers.)
 God fearing folks, As a child, I saw first hand, unconditional love in our home.
 I know that without their prayers, guidance, and support, I would be traveling down a much different path."